AlexProgrammerDE/balena-minecraft-server/README.md

 ## Connect to the server :satellite:

 You can see in the Dashboard a IP-adress and a UUID.
-They the adress the from your server.
+They are the adress the from your server.
 One example:

 ![IP-Adress](images/IP-Adress.png)